top of page

 Picture4.png

-Metabolism is an exciting therapeutic avenue immunoregulation, where therapeutic molecules are potential building block stable to diverse polymer strategies.
+Metabolism is an exciting therapeutic avenue in immunoregulation, where therapeutic molecules are potential building blocks to diverse polymer strategies.
 We are currently focused on generating a library of materials to combat the host response across multiple immune cell types.

 Degradable materials form the basis to many implantable medical devices, including sutures, support meshes, and coatings.
 We are interested in precision tunability through material design, balanced with immune-regulatory functionality.